-In early 2020, the Outreach & Education Workgroup developed a project proposal called the “Love Your Watershed: Cultivating River Stewards of the French Broad Basin” for the National Fish and Wildlife Foundation’s Five Star & Urban Waters Restoration Program.
-Our proposal was accepted, and we will be starting work on this project at the end of this year.
+In early 2020, the Outreach & Education Workgroup developed a project proposal called the “Love Your Watershed: Cultivating River Stewards of the French Broad Basin” for the National Fish and Wildlife Foundation’s Five Star & Urban Waters Restoration Program, which was successfully funded and implemented.

 The Love Your Watershed project incorporates three components – on-site riparian forest improvements; site-specific education and interpretive opportunities; and media-based interpretation and education.
 On-the-ground conservation benefits include restoring 2 miles of waterways with riparian plantings, improving 5 acres of riparian corridors by removing invasive plants species, and improving aquatic and riparian habitat by removing 4,200 lbs of trash.

 The project is being implemented at sites throughout the basin – six on the French Broad River or nearby tributaries, two in the Pigeon River subwatershed, and one in the Nolichucky River subwatershed.
 Each site has a local host, including Bearwaters Brewing, New Belgium Brewing, Headwaters Outfitters, Zen Tubing, RiverLink, Yancey County, Madison County, and the towns of Waynesville and Marshall.
 Each site serves as a hub for restoration activities and education.
 Restoration activities include riparian planting, invasive species eradication, and trash cleanups.
 Education stations for citizens and visitors are being established.
 Outreach materials such as bumper stickers, posters, and coasters, are being developed and distributed.
 We anticipate engaging 250 volunteers, educating 350 students, and reaching 320,000 citizens.